marcus88santos/me-1-laboratorio-programacao/README.md

 ## About

-It's a hash game made in python language.
+It's a Tic-Tac-Toe made in python language.
 The players' score are save in an external ```.txt``` file.